 Open-Shell has been integrated into Windows very well.
 It feels very natural and familiar in almost every circumstance.

 Of particular note, however, is that Classic Start hasn’t removed anything.
-In fact, if you want to re-visit your tiled Start menu, just hold down Shift as you click on the Start button.
+In fact, if you want to re-visit your old Start menu, just hold down Shift as you click on the Start button.
+If you want the old alternate Start menu, hoild down Shift as you CTRL+Click the Start button.

 To be honest, I’ve really only scratched the surface of Open-Shell’s capabilities.